-Teachers' Manufacturing Bootcamp is an initiative created from I-69 Innovation Corridor's Brainpower committee geared toward educating high school teachers and counselors about the opportunities available in manufacturing.
-Promoted in 8 southwestern Indiana counties, Teachers' Manufacturing Bootcamp provides an insightful 3 week, paid experience to over 30 participants annually.
-This experience allows teachers and counselors to see first hand the benefits of working in manufacturing and provides them with the information necessary to educate their students about this potential career path.
+The annual Grow SW Indiana Teacher Manufacturing Bootcamp is an initiative created from I-69 Innovation Corridor's Brainpower committee geared toward educating high school teachers and counselors about the job opportunities available to their students in manufacturing.
+Promoted in several southwestern Indiana counties, Teacher Manufacturing Bootcamp provides an insightful two-week, paid experience to participants annually.
+This experience allows teachers and counselors to see first-hand the benefits of working in manufacturing and provides them with the information necessary to educate their students about this potential career path.

-Teachers learn about the benefits of the manufacturing workforce through intensive, hands-on activities and learning exercises.
-The teachers spend multiple days visiting sponsoring manufacturing companies: Toyota, Alcoa, Sabic and Berry Plastics.
-In addition, the teachers tour Ivy Tech Community College, University of Southern Indiana and Oakland City University to best understand the educational resources available post high school.
+The participants learn about the benefits of the manufacturing workforce through intensive, hands-on activities and learning exercises.
+Bootcamp participants spend multiple days visiting sponsoring manufacturing companies such as Toyota Motor Manufacturing Indiana, Inc., Alcoa/Kaiser, Sabic and Berry Global.
+In addition, the participants tour Ivy Tech Community College and the University of Southern Indiana to best understand the educational resources available post high school.

-On June 16, 2017 USI hosted 30 high school teachers and counselors.
-The teachers toured the Business and Engineering Center's engineering labs, learned about degree and certificate programs and delved into hands-on activities at USI's Applied Engineering Center.
-They worked on the CNC milling machines, the Precision Measuring machines and the USI Drone concourse challenge.
+On June 11, 2021 USI Outreach and Engagement hosted 17 teachers and counselors.
+The group toured the Business and Engineering Center's engineering labs, learned about degree and certificate programs and participated in hands-on activities at USI's Applied Engineering Center (AEC).
+They worked on the CNC milling machines, the Precision Measuring machines and learned what the AEC’s capabilities are in USI’s very own “learning factory”.
+As part of this experience, they assisted in making their very own Teacher Bootcamp keychain as a memento.